gptechland/senthil-portfolio/index.md

 # Welcome to Senthil's Tech Space

-Hi, I'm **Senthil Kumar**, a senior IT executive and education consultant with deep expertise in Agile, DevOps, ERP, ISMS, and career coaching.
+Hi, I'm **Senthil Kumar**, a senior IT executive and technology advisor with deep expertise in Agile, DevOps, ERP, cybersecurity, and strategic IT enablement.

-Here, I share insights from real-world enterprise IT, project management, and career astrology.
-Explore my blog to learn more about tech, transformation, and talent.
+This site is where I share insights from enterprise IT leadership, project transformation journeys, and career mentoring.
+Explore the blog to learn more about modern IT thinking and value creation.